ethereum/staking-launchpad/README.md

 # Ethereum 2.0 Launchpad

-The Launchpad is the Ethereum Foundation's official way to deposit your Eth for Ethereum 2.0
+The Launchpad is the Ethereum Foundation's _"official"_ way to deposit your Ether on the Ethereum blockchain to become an Ethereum 2.0 validator.

-  - **Status**:  This Launchpad is in active development for testnet
+  - **Status**:  This Launchpad is in active development for testnet.

 ## Dependencies